 Key roles in plain terms

-Why charity-linked structures still need official listing
+Why charity-linked trust arrangements still need official listing

 | Role | HMRC details required | Typical duty |